-It is not recommended for pictures with fine detail since some clarity is lost.
-This loss of clarity is further emphasised when the glass is spaced away from the artwork, such as when mat boards or spacers are used.
+It is not recommended for picture framing with fine detail as some clarity will be lost.
+This loss of clarity is further emphasised when the glass is spaced away from the artwork, such as in the event ofwhen using mat boards or framing spacers are used.

 UV Conservation Clear Glass

-UV Non-Reflective glass
+UV Non-Reflective Glass

-This premium museum glass is ideal for dimensional and object framing or when framing is spaced away from the glass, providing a non-reflective finish.
+This premium museum glass is ideal for dimensional and object framing or when framing is spaced away from the glass, providing a quality, non-reflective finish.

-It is not recommended for pastels or charcoals because of the static electric charge acrylic holds which can cause dust particles to stick to the surface and detract from the clarity of the image.
+It is not recommended for pastels or charcoals due to the static electric charge held by acrylic.
+This charge can cause dust particles to stick to the surface and detract from the clarity of the image.

 UV Low Reflective Acrylic

-A low-reflective UV acrylic provides the ultimate glazing protection for picture framing; providing 99% UV protection and less than 1% reflection.
+A low-reflective UV acrylic provides the ultimate glazing protection for picture framing, providing 99% UV protection and less than 1% reflection.